 And they were bringing children to him that he might touch them, and the disciples rebuked them.
 But when Jesus saw it, he was indignant and said to them, “Let the children come to me; do not hinder them, for to such belongs the kingdom of God.
 Truly, I say to you, whoever does not receive the kingdom of God like a child shall not enter it.”
 And he took them in his arms and blessed them, laying his hands on them.
 (Mark 10:13-16)

-The Vestry of St. Philip Episcopal Church has made a promise and pledge.
-We are making our commitment to grow our children’s and youth ministry.
+The Vestry of St. Philip Episcopal Church made a promise and pledge.
+We made our commitment to grow our children’s and youth ministry.
 We have become an older congregation.
 The “heyday” of children and youth filling our halls has pasted.
 It is time for a fresh start.
 Perhaps the COVID-19 crisis has a blessing at the end.
-Families will return to faith and to worship.
+Families are returning to faith and worship.
 It is a new beginning at St. Philip.

-Yes, we have the space for children and youth.
+Yes, we have strong will to grow our ministry for children and youth.
 Please, help us!
 Bring your children and youth with you if you are visiting.
 Make this your church home.
 I guarantee, you will have many grandparents who will love your family and welcome you into this parish home.